 The Coupling mode describes the type of the backbone network to which you connect the ring network.
-See figure 68 on page 265.
+See figure 68 on page 273.

-- In the Configuration frame, Coupling mode option list, specify the type of the second network: If you connect to a ring network, then select the ring coupling radio button. - □ If you connect to a bus or mesh structure, then select the network coupling radio button. - \Box Apply the settings temporarily.
+- In the Configuration frame, Coupling mode option list, specify the type of the second network: If you connect to a ring network, then select the ring coupling radio button. - If you connect to a ming network, then select the ming coupling radio button. - □ If you connect to a bus or mesh structure, then select the network coupling radio button. - \Box Apply the settings temporarily.
 To do this, click the \checkmark button.